harsh183/rabbitmq-intro/introduction.md

 * works in milliseconds or microseconds

-* handles enormous volume
+* handles enormous volume - millions of messages going

+* can split up messages evenly and orderly
 ---

-Motivation - why bother

 - Simple